sheegaon/pixel-plagiarist/README.md

 **Pixel Plagiarist** follows a structured 6-phase gameplay cycle:

 #### 1. Room Setup
-- Players join rooms with configurable stakes ($100, $250, or $1000)
-- Each player receives a starting balance of $1000
+- Each player receives a starting balance of 1000 Pixel Points
+- Players join rooms with configurable stakes (100, 250, or 1000 Pixel Points)
 - Stakes are collected into a prize pool distributed based on performance
+- An additional entry fee is required to join the game, which does not contribute to the prize pool

 #### 2. Original Drawing Phase
 - Each player receives a unique drawing prompt (e.g., "Cat wearing a hat", "Flying book")